Pavel Yevgenyevich Demidov: Speleology

-During school excursions to the mountains of Crimea, Western Caucasus and during yearly trips to the village Verhnjaja (Upper) Sysert in the southern Ural mountains, where his grandmother lived, Demidov developed an interest in nature and in mountain climbing.
+During school excursions to the mountains of Crimea, Western Caucasus and during yearly trips to the village Verkhnyaya (Upper) Sysert in the southern Ural Mountains, where his grandmother lived, Demidov developed an interest in nature and in mountain climbing.
 To get better acquainted with rope climbing he enlisted in the caving school of the Perovo caving club in Moscow in 2000.
-Peščera Zabludših (Cave of the Lost) of Alek mountain range above Sochi, close to the Black Sea was the first cave he visited, in February 2000.
+Peshchera Zabludshikh (Cave of the Lost) of Alek mountain range above Sochi, close to the Black Sea was the first cave he visited, in February 2000.
 The cave, discovered in 1966, was often visited by caving schools as it is difficult enough and deep enough, to the terminal siphon at −420 m.
-Demidov and 3 other caving school participants: Pëtr Ljubimov – Petja, Konstantin Zverev – Kostja and Roman Zverev managed to bypass the siphon and discovered a new branch of the cave on the other side.
-They made 5 more expeditions in 2000, 3 to the same cave, one to a cave in the Skalisty Range, North Caucasus – and one to Verëvkina cave which was discovered in 1968, rediscovered in 1982 and in 1986 explored to −440 m.
+Demidov and 3 other caving school participants: Pyotr Lyubimov (Petya), Konstantin Zverev (Kostya) and Roman Zverev managed to bypass the siphon and discovered a new branch of the cave on the other side.
+They made 5 more expeditions in 2000, 3 to the same cave, one to a cave in the Skalisty Range, North Caucasus – and one to Veryovkina cave which was discovered in 1968, rediscovered in 1982 and in 1986 explored to −440 m.
 The expedition in 2000 was the first to this cave after the 1992/93 war in Abkhazia, and also the first expedition using the single-rope technique.
 As there are no suitable caves in central Russia caving excursions are always in form of expeditions which usually last from three weeks to one month.

-In 2002 Demidov, Ljubimov and both Zverevs founded the Perovo-speleo team and the first cave where the team made a major contribution was Only Stones cave in August 2002, on Arabika massif, in the Dzou area.
+In 2002 Demidov, Lyubimov and both Zverevs founded the Perovo-speleo team and the first cave where the team made a major contribution was Only Stones cave in August 2002, on Arabika massif, in the Dzou area.
 The cave, discovered by Italians, is close to a lake, at 2,000 m above sea level, and has a tall entrance.
 At the time it was 200 m deep and they managed to deepen it to 360 m.
-During an expedition in August 2004 they discovered Vjatskaja cave, in the same area.
-Only Stones ended with a large collapse while Vjatskaja continued, so they made several further expeditions into it, after several years it was 453 m deep.
-After 2001 Demidov and the team were also developing several caves on the Bzyb massif, adjacent to Arabika, such as Habju cave in 2001, Napra cave in 2001–2003, and Pantjuhinskaja cave in 2008.
-They also participated in expeditions to caves of other caving clubs, to Krubera-Voronja on Arabika in 2005, to Snežnaja cave on Bzyb in 2016.
+During an expedition in August 2004 they discovered Vyatskaya cave, in the same area.
+Only Stones ended with a large collapse while Vyatskaya continued, so they made several further expeditions into it, after several years it was 453 m deep.
+After 2001 Demidov and the team were also developing several caves on the Bzyb massif, adjacent to Arabika, such as Khabyu cave in 2001, Napra cave in 2001–2003, and Pantyukhinskaya cave in 2008.
+They also participated in expeditions to caves of other caving clubs, to Krubera-Voronya on Arabika in 2005, to Snezhnaya cave on Bzyb in 2016.